roytrust/programming/methodology.md

 ## Coaching
-* Coochie is not about fixing people problems; it is about believing in people and helping them grow.
+* Cooching is not about fixing people problems; it is about believing in people and helping them grow.
-* tean build: conversational turn-taking, ostentatious listening -> psychological safety
+* team build: conversational turn-taking, ostentatious listening -> psychological safety
 * Facilitative skills: emotional intelligence, connecting the dots, active listening, powerful questions, engaging conflict, flexibility
 * Elements of EQ
   * Self-awareness: knowing how you feel